kamuju25/kubernetes-basics/kubernetes.md

-KUBERNETES
+# KUBERNETES

-Commands
+## Commands

-1. To deploy an application on the cluster – kubectl run podname - -
+  - To deploy an application on the cluster – `kubectl run podname - -image=dockerimagname`
-    > image=dockerimagname

 > This command deploys a docker container by creating a pod, it first
 > creates a pod